Attention Contractors

 HIGHER WORKFORCE PRODUCTIVITY

 ROLL OVER OR CLICKWhen you partner with a union, you can be confident that every worker you bring on the jobsite has the skills you need on day one.
 Union trade workers have completed years of apprenticeship training.
-Research shows that union construction jobsites deliver up to 22% higher workforce productivity than the non-union alternative.
+Recent research shows that union construction jobsites deliver 15% higher workforce productivity than the non-union alternative.

 “We do things with five guys that that are non-union counterparts do with.
 7, 8, or 10 guys”